napari/docs/docs/getting_started/viewer.md

 </figure>
 ```

-The distribution of the layers in the grid can be altered according to the settings below, accessible by right-clicking the button (or programmatically through `viewer.grid`).
+The distribution of the layers in the grid can be altered according to the settings below, accessible by right-clicking the button (or programmatically through `viewer.canvas.grid`).
 The question icons can be hovered for more information about each setting.

 1. Grid stride: By default, 1, placing one layer in each view.
 The value determines the number of layers overlaid in each view.
 Negative values reverse the order in which layers are displayed in the grid.
 1. Grid width/height: By default, -1, which automatically determines the grid layout.